Routing protocols in networking and its types.

 Open Shortest Path First (OSPF) –

-The OSPF is an interior gateway protocol that used a link-state routing protocol.
+The OSPF is an interior gateway protocol that uses a link-state routing protocol.
 In Open Shortest Path First, each router calculates the shortest path using the Dijkstra algorithm.